 Invest as a company.
 Spain is one of the very few residence by investment programs that will let you use your business entity to make your investment.
 However, your company must not be located in a tax haven and you must have a controlling stake in it.

 Your investment is recoupable.
 Spain doesn’t do ‘donations,’ so your investments, be it in real estate or financial assets, will be recoverable after the mandatory holding period is up.

 The Spanish passport is powerful.
 You might not want to obtain a Spanish passport, but if you do, it’s the 4th most powerful passport in the world for travel.
 That will open up countless doors to you and your family.

 A high-quality lifestyle.
 Spain is known worldwide for its culture, food, climate, and lifestyle that’s tranquil and relaxed.
 And the best thing about it all is that it’s quite affordable too.
 In other words, you will be paying less for a lifestyle that’s better and offers you a higher standard of goods and services.

 It’s a leading country.
 Spain is the 13th largest economy in the world, complete with a highly developed infrastructure, solid banking services, and a high standard of healthcare and education.

-Spain’s Golden Visa program has to be considered in relation to the other programs that are available, of course.
+Spain’s Golden Visa program has to be considered with the other available programs, of course.

 And when you do that, the following cons stand out:

 A 10 year wait for citizenship.
-If European citizenship is your goal, you will have to stay put in Spain for 10 years before you become eligible to apply.
+If becoming an EU citizen is your goal, you will have to stay put in Spain for 10 years before you become eligible to apply.
 Compare that to five years in the neighboring Golden Visa country of Portugal, and it’s hard to see why Spain would play it so hard to get.

 What is Spain’s Golden Visa program?